CmrCrabs/NEA/paperwork.typ

 where
   - $theta$ is the angle between vectors $A$ and $B$

-==== Subsurface Scattering @Atlas-Water @Acerola-FFT This is the phenomenon where some light absorbed by a material eventually re-exits and reaches the viewer.
-Modelling this realistically is impossible in a real time context with current computing power.
-Specifically within the context of the ocean, we can approximate it particularly well as the majority of light is absorbed.
-An approximate formula taking into account geometric attenuation, a crude fresnel factor, lamberts cosine law, and an ambient light is used, alongside various artistic parameters to allow for adjustments. @Atlas-Water
-  $ L_"scatter" = ((k_1 H angle.l omega_i dot -omega_o angle.r ^4 (0.5 - 0.5(omega_i dot omega_n))^3 + k_2 angle.l omega_o dot omega_n angle.r ^2) C_"ss" L_"sun") / (1 + lambda (omega_i)) $
-  $ L_"scatter" += k_3 angle.l omega_i dot w_n angle.r C_"ss" L_"sun" + k_4 P_f C_f L_"sun" $
-  where
-  - $H$ is the $"max"(0, "wave height")$
-  - $k_1, k_2, k_3, k_4$ are artistic parameters
-  - $C_"ss"$ is the water scatter color
-  - $C_f$ is the air bubbles color
-  - $P_f$ is the density of air bubbles spread in water
-  - $angle.l omega_a, omega_b angle.r$ is the $"max"(0, omega_a dot omega_b)$
-  - $omega_n$ is the normal
-  - $lambda$ is the masking function defined under Smith's $G_1$
-\

-==== Blinn-Phong Specular Reflection @Blinn-Phong @Acerola-BRDF This is a (relatively) simplistic, empirical model to determine the specular reflections of a material.
+==== Blinn-Phong Specular Reflection @Blinn-Phong @Acerola-BRDF This is a simplistic, empirical model to determine the specular reflections of a material.
 It allows you to simulate isotropic surfaces with varying roughnesses whilst remaining very computationally efficient.
 The model uses "shininess" as an input parameter, whilst the standard to use roughness (due to how PBR models work).
 In order to account for this when wishing to increase roughness we decrease shininess.
   $ L_"specular" = (hat(N) dot hat(H))^S $
   $ hat(H) = hat(L) + hat(V) $
   where